 Then we followed the sunny road for a kilometre or so until the bitumen fizzled out and we found ourselves in a forest, on an old wheel track cut into the slope and buttressed by well-made stone walls.
 It had the look of a former main thoroughfare.

-We descended at a comfortable gradient for about an hour, eventually emerging onto the D74 which was snaking its way down the last vertiginous drop into the town of Nantua.
+We descended at a comfortable gradient for about an hour, eventually emerging onto the D74 which was looping its way down the last vertiginous drop into the town of Nantua.

-Fortunately there was a foot track that was only half as long (but twice as steep), and we set off down that.
+Fortunately there was a foot track that was only half as long (although twice as steep), and we set off down that.

 As we did so, a springy looking fellow in running shoes, carrying nothing but a water bottle, appeared from nowhere and skipped down ahead of us.

 The track proved to be a maze, rather than a single clear path, and there were slimy roots and slabs of slippery rock at every turn.
 The forest around us was one of those mossy, primeval ones that never see the sun.